hashicorp/vault/website/source/api/secret/transit/index.html.md

   convergent encryption, where the same plaintext creates the same ciphertext.
   This requires _derived_ to be set to `true`.
 When enabled, each encryption(/decryption/rewrap/datakey) operation will derive a `nonce` value rather than randomly generate it.
-Note that while this is useful for particular situations, all nonce values used with a given context value **must be unique** or it will compromise the security of your key, and the key space for nonces is 96 bit -- not as large as the AES key itself.

 - `derived` `(bool: false)` – Specifies if key derivation is to be used.
 If enabled, all encrypt/decrypt requests to this named key must provide a context